When it comes to your credit, you may have heard the terms “hard credit check” or “soft credit check” – but what do they mean?

-For an example of a soft inquiry, say you received an application for student loan refinancing in the mail from a company like U-fi From Nelnet.
-Before you received those offers, the lender likely pre-screened your credit with a soft check.
-U-fi From Nelnet uses soft credit checks to see if you meet the minimum criteria for refinancing and find out what rates you qualify for.
-Getting your rate with U-fi From Nelnet won’t impact your credit score and it won’t cost you a cent.
+For an example of a soft inquiry, say you received an application for student loan refinancing in the mail.
+Before you received that offer, the lender likely pre-screened your credit with a soft check.
+Lenders often use soft credit checks to see if you meet the minimum criteria for refinancing and find out what rates you qualify for.

 Soft checks of your credit score are typically done by employers, insurance companies, landlords, and utility companies.
 They do soft checks on your credit report to understand how responsible you are with your finances.
 These organizations use your credit score and history to determine the likelihood that you’ll pay on time.
 This type of information can sometimes factor into whether you’ll have to pay a deposit for utility services.

 A hard credit check or inquiry is different than a soft check as it does have an impact on your credit score.
 Because a hard credit check will affect your credit, it does require your permission.